FANCE: Protein Characteristics

 The main complex of FA contains a nuclear multi-subunit complex of notably 8 FA proteins.
-This adds a single ubiquiting chain to the FANCD2 following DNA damage or duplicative pressure.
+This adds a single ubiquitin chain to the FANCD2 following DNA damage or duplicative pressure.

 For the collection of FANCC, FANCE is important in the nucleus and gathering of the core complex.
-Some characteristics of FANCE is that it can set itself with ubiquitinated FANCD2, BRCA2 and constructed nuclear foci.
+Some characteristics of FANCE are that it can set itself up with ubiquitinated FANCD2, BRCA2 and constructed nuclear foci.
 Also, as it is the only member showing direct union with FANCD2 and gives the needed links between FA core complex and FANCD2.

 The structure of FANCE has an epitope on its surface that is found to be important for its binding with FANCD2.
-The existence of recurrent helical motif was not clear when analysis of amino acids were done.
+The existence of recurrent helical motif was not clear when analysis of amino acids was done.

 Protein Structure

 It consists of 13 α-helices, 1 310-helix and no β-strand.
 Long shaped, non-globular shape and 70 Å n size.
 Width of 30 Å and thickness 20 Å. The protein folds continuously in right-handed manner from N- to C- terminal.
 Identifying it is easy because of its helices at the end of C-end.